NickSpriggs/netbooks_milestone_3/README.md

 # UX

+My goal was to create a website that would allow users interested in reading more to find books based on their existing movie viewing habits.
+Specifically my goals were to:
+    - Allow unregistered users to search for films and view their respective book recommendations
+    - Allow registered users to add films and recommendations to the site database.
+        - Additionally only the admin and user who created the films/recommendation could edit/delete from the database.

 ## User Stories

 -   #### First Time User Goals

+    1. As a First Time User, I want to easily locate different films, either by title or genre.
+    2. As a First Time User, I want to easily find the recommendations for the films.
+    3. As a First Time User, I would like the option to register for an account.

 -   #### Returning User Goals

+    1. As a Returning User, I want to be able to login to my account.
+    2. As a Returning User, I would like to add films to the site so that others might offer reading suggestions based on my preferences.
+    3. As a Returning User, I would like to be able to upload my own book suggestions for certain films.

 ## Wireframes:
 <img src="static/img/wireframes/Landing Page.png">